awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.md

 }
 ```

-## Rotate the Value to an Existing Secret in Secrets Manager<a name="rotate-the-value-to-an-existing-secret-in-asm"></a>
+## Rotate the value to an existing secret in Secrets Manager<a name="rotate-the-value-to-an-existing-secret-in-asm"></a>

 To rotate the value of an existing secret stored in Secrets Manager, use a Lambda rotation function and the [RotateSecret](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-secretsmanager-2017-10-17.html#rotatesecret) operation\.